 Women for Nature aim to engage, empower and develop young women leaders with a passion for nature.
 Click here to learn about these Young Women for Nature Leaders!

-Please feel free to listen in on the discussion, co-moderated by Janet Bax, Co-Chair of Women for Nature and Christy Pettit, CEo of Pollinate Networks and Women for Nature member.
+Please feel free to listen in on the discussion, co-moderated by Women for Nature members Nora Livingstone and Janet Bax.

-Special thanks to Natural Resources Canada/Canadian Forest Service, The Chawkers Foundation and Pollinate Networks for their kind support of this initiative.
+Special thanks to The Chawkers Foundation, the Government of Canada, RW&CO., Women for Nature donors, and Pollinate Networks for their kind support of this initiative.

-“It seems fitting that Women for Nature want to nurture and empower young women to become leaders for nature too, as we connect with others to find ways to preserve our natural heritage” said Janet Bax, Women for Nature co-chair and mentorships project leader.
+“It seems fitting that Women for Nature want to nurture and empower young women to become leaders for nature too, as we connect with others to find ways to preserve our natural heritage,” said Janet Bax, Women for Nature Mentorship Project Co-advisor.